BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 can i Soundproof my stage or walls ?

-If you use a stage or performing platform ensure that there is some good Acoustic Mineral Wool underneath and some Soundproofing Mat on the top of the stage.
+If you use a stage or performing platform ensure that there is some good Acoustic Mineral Wool or other type of sound absorption beneath and some Soundproofing Mat and/or Anti-Vibration mats on top of the stage.
 This will help reduce the resonance that a hollow stage will produce.

-The walls of your venue need to ideally be breeze block or brick walls.
-Lightweight plasterboard walls do not offer sufficient sound blocking.
+The walls of your venue need to ideally be high density block or brick walls.
+Lightweight stud or block walls do not offer sufficient sound blocking.
 Lightweight acoustic insulation like standard density Rockwool will NOT reduce sound leaving the premises.

 If you wish to up rate the walls please see the various solutions we have HERE and call our technical team on 0845 363 7131 to discuss the options.